So you have a list of universities/colleges that you like the look of - how do you

 further reading.
 How good are the libraries?
 What is the ratio of number of

 students to computers?
-Is internet provided? and is it free?
+Is wireless internet provided? and is it free?

 ACCOMMODATION